googleapis/google-cloud-dotnet/docs/devsite-help/api-layers.md

 ## Introduction

-The Google Cloud Platform client libraries have been designed to make simple operations as simple as possible, without sacrificing fine-grained tuning where necessary.
+The Google Cloud client libraries have been designed to make simple operations as simple as possible, without sacrificing fine-grained tuning where necessary.